- Wlanext.exe error can cause many problems with your wireless connection on Windows 10.

 In order to fix this problem, be sure to add wlanext.exe to the list of exclusions in your antivirus.

-There are many great tools on the market, but if you’re looking for a reliable antivirus that won’t interfere with your system in any way, perhaps you should try out Bitdefender.
+There are many great tools on the market, but if you’re looking for a reliable antivirus that won’t interfere with your system in any way.
+To find the fittest solution, you should see the best antivirus programs out there now.

 3. Disable your wireless adapter